Early Childhood Development (ECD) Basic Training Program in Parbat

 11 ECD teachers actively participated in the training and raised various concerns about ECD management, parenting education, child-friendly classes and the daily challenges they face as teachers.

 At the last day of the training, SWAN also trained the principals and School Management Committee members along with the facilitators to sensitize them about the importance and the critical need for Early Childhood Development Program and its sustainability.
 Towards the end of the training, all the participating stakeholders made a joint commitment to continue their efforts in ensuring the basic rights of young children.

-Also speaking at the closing session, Krishna Karki, Founder and Chairperson of SWAN said, together with the District Education Office, Baglung, SWAN has been able to impact 15 ECD Centers benefitting over 1,000 children.
+Also speaking at the closing session, Krishna Karki, Founder and Chairperson of SWAN said, SWAN has been able to impact 15 ECD Centers benefitting over 1,000 children working together with the District Education Office (DEO), Baglung.
 He further said that SWAN has introduced the same integrated ECD approach model in Parbat and would like to reach out to many other rural vulnerable communities and children.

 By Prekshya Lamichhane Kunwar, Communication/Documentation Officer, Social Welfare Association of Nepal (SWAN)